Overview of Massachusetts Mortgages

 Massachusetts Mortgage Taxes

-Massachusetts has a flat income tax rate of 5.3%.
-You cannot deduct your mortgage interest on your Massachusetts state income tax return like can on your federal income tax return.
+Massachusetts has a flat income tax rate of 5.00%.
+You cannot deduct your mortgage interest on your Massachusetts state income tax return like you can on your federal income tax return.

-Massachusetts residents who sell their homes will pay a real estate transfer tax of $4.65 per $1,000 of value.
-In Barnstable County there’s a transfer tax of $3.42 per $1,000 of value.
+Massachusetts residents who sell their homes will pay a real estate transfer tax of $2.28 per $500 of value.
+In Barnstable County, the figure is a bit higher at $2.85 per $500 of value.
 There is also a document fee in Massachusetts for real estate transfers.
 The fee ranges from $10 to $20.

 Massachusetts Mortgage Refinance

-When it’s time to refinance your Massachusetts mortgage there are two things to keep in mind.
-If you qualify for the federal government’s Home Affordable Refinance Program (HARP) you can find participating lenders in Massachusetts.
+When it’s time to refinance your Massachusetts mortgage, you may consider a refinancing option from Fannie Mae, which has emerged as an alternative to the now-defunct Home Affordable Refinance Program (HARP).
 It’s also worth remembering that you don’t have to refinance with the same lender that gave you your initial home loan.
 You can shop around for the most favorable interest rate and loan terms.